 Venlafaxine (By mouth)

-Treats depression, generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder.
-This medicine is a serotonin and norepinephrine reuptake inhibitor (SNRI).
+Treats depression, generalized anxiety disorder, panic disorder, and social anxiety disorder.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take the extended-release form at the same time each day (either in the morning or evening).

 - It is best to take this medicine with food or milk.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.
 Do not place the capsule in a liquid.